 Do you work hard, have the talent to achieve your goals, but feel like luck’s not on your side?
-Or does luck appear to come easily to those around you, with little effort?

 In Daniel Kahneman’s book Thinking Fast and Slow, he shares his favorite equation:

 Great success = a little more talent + a lot of luck

 A lot of people bristle at the idea of luck being an important part of anyone’s success.
 After all, if it all comes down to luck, then what is the point of working hard?

 But luck is a little bit different than that.
 Very few people will be wildly successful based on luck alone.
 Instead, it is about being someone who notices a lucky opportunity and thinks, “Yes, I’ll take it.”
 Those opportunities show up most for people who work hard, put themselves in situations where good luck can happen, and have the bravery to take it.

 In this post, we want to dig into the idea of luck and help you find more opportunities to seize good luck and make yourself more successful.
 Because who doesn’t want a little boost to help make life more amazing?

 What is luck?
 How you should think about it

 We love an opportunity to learn, so first, we broke down the question of what is luck?
 Luck is commonly defined as something that favors chance, or as a force that brings good fortune (as in having good luck) or adversity (as in having bad luck).